mahmoud-bebars/Uni-Auth-Model/README.md

 DATABASE = 'db name'

 JWT_SECRET = 'JWT secret' // commoly we use HS256
-,JWT_REFRESH_SECRET = 'JWT refresh secret' // commoly we use RS256
+JWT_REFRESH_SECRET = 'JWT refresh secret' // commoly we use RS256
-,JWT_EXPIRES_IN = 'expriration  time' // see the jwt package docs for more info about that
+JWT_EXPIRES_IN = 'expriration  time' // see the jwt package docs for more info about that

 PORT = 5000 // change it if you want to use another port